 My encounters with African Americans and other Black people remained extremely limited while I grew up in Grass Valley.
 One particular memory comes to mind here.
 Within the first year or so of living there, I remember walking a short ways down the street from our home to someone else’s house for some reason.
 I was to speak with the woman there (Debbie I think her name was) possibly about baby-sitting arrangements for my then infant sister.
 The rationale remains vague to me.
 I knocked on the door.
-A handsome, deeply brown-skinned African American man with a short, well-kept Afro answered, Debbie’s boyfriend.
+A handsome, deeply brown-skinned African American man with a short, well-kept Afro opened the door, Debbie’s boyfriend.
 She wasn’t home.
 We spoke briefly about the purpose of my visit and he agreed to give her my message.
 I think his name was Keith.
 He was very friendly and glad to converse, which I found discomforting.
 It’s taken me years to figure out exactly why.
 An obvious reason was that I felt bad for him that he lived in such a conservative, white area with his white girlfriend.
 He surely felt isolated yet obvious like a sore thumb.
 And then I felt guilty for feeling bad for him, like that was somehow condescending.
 Shame on me.
-But, deeper down, what I felt was afraid, of myself and for my safety, though not from him.
+But, deeper down, what I felt was afraid, of myself and for my safety.
+He scared me, yes, and, I think, my feeling attracted to him scared me.
 His outer skin color reminded me how I too felt and was different, only I had wiggle room to at least try and hide my difference, albeit often pretty unsuccessfully.
-Here I was being reminded of how I also didn’t fit in with the locals and was under so much pressure to conform: be straight and straight-acting, not seem like a girl or a fag.
+Here I was being reminded of how I also didn’t fit in with the locals and was under so much fear and shame-inducing pressure to conform: be straight and straight-acting, not seem like a girl or a fag.
 I had no visible gay peer group or elders at the time to turn to.
 None.
 But, I was in denial about somehow needing such a community, since I was committed at the time to being straight and traditionally masculine.
 In parallel to me, this guy Keith didn’t have any Black brothers or sisters nearby to hang with, at least not that I could see.
 Painful.
 The dissonance for me was palpable, physical, though I couldn’t name it.
-Also, it’s very possible that I found him attractive and felt self conscious and awkward about it, like I was somehow being bad but didn’t know quite why.
-(That wasn’t the first or last time I experienced this oblique shame and fear around attractive men during my childhood and adolescence.)
+Also, it being likely that I found him attractive, and certainly a little scary (a left over association of feeling intimidated around Black males, and some Black females, while living in Berkeley), I felt self conscious and awkward having these unexamined feelings, like I was somehow being bad but didn’t know quite why.
+That wasn’t the first or last time I experienced this oblique shame and fear around attractive men during my childhood and adolescence.
 I wasn’t surprised when he’d moved away by the next year.
 I quietly wondered what happened to Keith, but I didn’t know who to ask.
 He wasn’t a friend of my folks’ or of anyone they knew well.
 One day, he was simply gone.
-Some years later, I would be too from Grass Valley, likely for some parallel reason to his, in addition to my parents leaving town for better job opportunities anyway.
+Some years later, I would be gone too from Grass Valley, likely for some parallel reason to his, in addition to my parents leaving town for better job opportunities.
 They settled down as junior college English teachers in the Los Angeles area, not exactly within neighborhoods of diversity in regards to people of color, but closer by such communities.
 The tension-filled, cheek to jowl pluralism of America continues.

 Black history and lives seemed cursorily covered in middle school at Lyman Gilmore, particularly compared to how these subjects had been gone over at Longfellow School in Berkeley.
 I might as well have moved out of state as opposed to less than three hours’ drive away, the School and local culture felt so different than the Bay Area’s.
 Steadily, I participated in the racism of the place, seemingly forgetting about my fellow Black humans I’d gone to school with the year before.
 Horrible racial jokes were told among my peers and, on occasion, by adults around me, such as a bus driver for the local high school.
 I repeated them now and then, finally stopping this altogether by fifteen or sixteen years of age.
 It’s like I had been awakened, albeit somewhat overwhelmed for assorted reasons, and then lulled back into a sleepy ignorance, only to finally wake up again.
 I find that it’s always about constantly waking up, some more, and then some more, and on and on.
 But, then, life is that way if one is committed to always learning.